aaronblondeau/crew-go/README.md

 TODO : When a task with children is reset, should all ancestors also be reset?
 TODO : verify that workgroup pause works across all task groups in the node (???)
-TODO : Make sure duplicate merge (via key) works across all task groups in the node (and update readme above)
+TODO : Make sure duplicate merge (via key) works across all task groups in the node (and update readme above) TODO : Add expiration to messages in pool.LostAndFound TODO : Use correct case for all type fields (we have everything public so far)